Written by: Natalia Brown

-There is no doubt we are all becoming increasingly conscious of our surroundings and beginning to question behaviors we never second-guessed before.
+We’ve all become more conscious of our surroundings throughout the COVID-19 pandemic, and many of us are starting to question behaviors we never second guessed before.

-Amidst the unprecedented public health risks posed by the novel coronavirus; public administrators, elected officials, businesses, and consumers are taking part in rapid change.
-We find ourselves clinging to the media for updates on the federal relief programs and coordination of local and state-level responses; but are flooded with alarming projections, unproductive partisan debate, and stories of failures to distribute the needed personal protective equipment or support the exacerbated needs of marginalized communities.
+I’ve found myself clinging to my news-feed for updates on the federal relief programs and the coordination of local and state-level public health responses.
+That increased reliance on the media has also flooded my thoughts with alarming case projections, unproductive partisan debate, and the stories of failures to support the exacerbated needs of historically marginalized communities.

 The most significant reduction in carbon emissions and air pollution has been linked to the economic slowdown, specifically reduced industrial activity and energy production as noted by LSA’s Chris Poulsen.
 For example, NASA and European Space Agency (ESA) pollution monitoring satellites have detected significant decreases in nitrogen dioxide (NO2) over China.

-The Debris Free Oceans team has identified Big Oil’s direct efforts to ramp up demand for non-essential single-use plastics, especially plastic bags, by taking advantage of public fear and uncertainty.
-Specifically, the Plastics Industry Association is currently lobbying to quash plastic bag bans, even going so far as requesting that the United States Department of Health and Human Services publicly declare that banning single-use plastics during a pandemic is a health threat [their letter is linked here].
+The Plastics Industry Association is currently lobbying to quash plastic bag bans, even going so far as requesting that the United States Department of Health and Human Services publicly declare that banning single-use plastics during a pandemic is a health threat.
+Click here to read their letter.

-The spread of misinformation has understandably led many of us to question whether it’s okay to continue using reusable bags for our occasional, ultra-cautious shopping trips.
+The spread of misinformation has led many of us to question whether it’s okay to continue using reusable bags for our occasional, ultra-cautious grocery trips.

 In a study cited by the Plastics Industry Association in their letter to the US DHHS, researchers at the University of Arizona and Loma Linda University found that reusable bags can contain bacteria, and users don’t wash reusable bags very often.
-The study was funded, however, by the American Chemistry Council, which represents major plastics and chemicals manufacturers.
-Most notably, the study recommends that shoppers simply wash their reusable bags, not replace them.
+The study was funded by the American Chemistry Council, which represents major plastics and chemicals manufacturers.
+Most notably: the study recommends that shoppers simply wash their reusable bags, not replace them.

-We know these conditions aren’t practically met in the real world; so here’s a breakdown of our options based on currently available scientific evidence.
+Here’s a breakdown of our options based on currently available scientific evidence:

-The New England Journal of Medicine, the world’s leading medical journal for over 200 years, published data in mid-March of this year that shows SARS-CoV-2 is more stable, and has a longer lifetime, on plastic and stainless steel than on copper and cardboard.
+The New England Journal of Medicine, the world’s leading medical journal for over 200 years, published data in mid-March of this year that shows SARS-CoV-2 is more stable and has a longer lifetime on plastic and stainless steel than on copper or cardboard.
 Viable SARS-CoV-2 was detected up to 72 hours after application on plastic, while none was measured on cardboard after 24 hours.

 There is no evidence presented here to back the claim that “single-use plastics are often the safest choice” as has been pushed upon the US DHHS.
 In fact, the findings suggest that cardboard is a safer single-use material than plastic with respect to COVID-19 viability.

-Another scientific study, published on April 2, 2020, in the peer-reviewed scientific journal, The Lancet Microbe, on the stability of SARS-CoV-2 in different environmental conditions, showed that the virus is more stable on plastic than on printing or tissue paper, wood, cloth, glass, or banknotes.
-SARS-CoV-2 remained detectable on plastic for 4 days, while on paper it was not detected after 30 minutes, on wood or cloth after 1 day, and on banknotes after 2 days (Chin et al., 2020).
+Another scientific study focused on the stability of SARS-CoV-2 in different environmental conditions showed that the virus is more stable on plastic than on printing or tissue paper, wood, cloth, glass, or banknotes.
+SARS-CoV-2 remained detectable on plastic for 4 days, while on paper it was not detected after 30 minutes, on wood or cloth after 1 day, and on banknotes after 2 day.

-According to the Center for Disease Control (CDC), COVID-19 is thought to spread mainly from person-to-person.
-However, spread from contact with contaminated surfaces or objects is possible.
-Guidelines issued by the CDC do not make a distinction between the items this may include; therefore, we may assume that they apply to single-use or reusable items equally.
+According to the Center for Disease Control, COVID-19 is most often spread directly from person-to-person.
+However, viral spread from contact with contaminated surfaces or objects is possible.
+Guidelines issued by the CDC do not make a distinction between the items this may include, so we can safely assume that their recommendations apply to single-use and reusable items equally.

-Ultimately, single-use items are not sterile and bound to be exposed to microbes before reaching their end users.
-Therefore; handling a single-use plastic bag, utensil, container, or cup likely poses an equal risk of infection as any reusable item.
+Single-use items are not sterile and are bound to be exposed to microbes before reaching their end users.
+This means that handling a single-use plastic bag, utensil, container, or cup likely poses an equal risk of infection as any reusable item.

-Nonetheless, delays and suspensions of plastic bag bans have already taken hold in Maine, Massachusetts, and a growing number of other states.
+That said, Maine, Massachusetts, and a growing number of other states are still moving quickly to allow for delays and suspensions of plastic bag bans.
 In New Hampshire, the governor actually issued an emergency health order requiring stores to use single-use paper or plastic shopping bags.

-We, at Debris Free Oceans, acknowledge that the nature of COVID-19 poses unusual risks, as the virus may be contracted and transmitted asymptomatically, and it is understandable that reusable items such as shopping bags may be an object of concern.
-We urge you to make that decision individually based on your circumstances and acknowledge that banning reusable items is an unsupported attempt that will not be a long-term solution to cross-contamination.
+We, at Debris Free Oceans, acknowledge that the nature of COVID-19 poses unusual risks.
+The virus may be contracted and transmitted asymptomatically, and it is understandable that reusable items such as shopping bags may be an object of concern.
+We urge you to make that decision based on your individual circumstances, but acknowledge that banning reusable items is an unsupported attempt that will not be a long-term solution to cross contamination.

 Judith Enck, a former regional administrator for the Environmental Protection Agency, has called the plastics industry’s recent actions “shameless” and exploitative.
 We agree with her statement that it is understandable to use single-use materials occasionally, when necessary or beyond our control, but “in terms of overturning or delaying laws, [Enck sees] no independent data that supports that move.”

 We are all struggling in some way to navigate this new normal.
-Conscious habits, these among others, may bring about a sense of normalcy and fulfillment amidst all the present uncertainty.
+Pro-environmental habits, plastic waste reduction among others, may bring about a sense of normalcy and fulfillment amidst all the current uncertainty.

-We at Debris Free Oceans stand in solidarity with all those who have likewise made the sacrifices to stay home, stay distanced, and protect our communities.
+We stand in solidarity with all those who have made sacrifices to stay home, stay distanced, and protect our communities.
 We are privileged with the time and resources to consider reusables when so many of our neighbors, family members, friends, coworkers, and local leaders are charged with the challenges directly posed by this dangerous pathogen.
-Adhering to the guidance of public health professionals is the least we can do to support the courage and generosity of the healthcare workers and first responders at the front-lines of this crisis.
+Adhering to the guidance of public health professionals is the least we can do to support the courage and generosity of the healthcare workers and first responders at the frontlines of this crisis.